julizet/glocal-solidarity-box/README.md

 Within the `config.yml` you can specify which sites of your website should be considered by the CMS `index.html`.
 In this case, I created a `blog.html` and severeal authors within the `_authors` folder to play araound with the CMS.

+### Using Netlify CMS

+**Important:** when using `/admin`-login in development, the Netlify CMS will automaticall redirect to the deployed webpage.
+Means that every blog article, author or media which will be added or removed within *development mode* will also be added/deleted on the deployed version.